-The most often used D&D creature from the Monster Manual is the Goblin.
-They are small, have a CR of only 1/4 (What is CR?) and live underground.
-But why are they so popular?
+The most ofter used D&D creature in the Monster Manual is the Goblin.
+They are small, have a CR of only 1/4 and live underground.
+So why are they so popular?

 An easy fit

 First off, they can fit nearly anywhere.
-They can be roadside bandits, hunting in the woods for meat and occupants in caves, tombs or sewers so they would never be out of place to find during the party’s adventures.
+They can be roadside bandits, hunting in the woods for meat and occupants in caves, tombes or sewers so they would never be out of place to find during the partys adventures.

 Always a challenge

 Goblin are nasty and conniving little bastards.
 A small band can only pose a threat to a first level party, but when a huge, multi-tiered colony sets their mind to it they can create ambushes, alarms and traps that can kill even a 20th level party outright.
-Because these enemies fight smart (How to create interesting battles).
 Especially when working with Bugbears, Hobgoblins or their pet rats and wolves.

 One Shot inspiration